Linux.pl

 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z ALPHA NUM OTHER ALL

-CXREF(P) POSIX Programmer's Manual CXREF(P)
+CXREF(1POSIX) POSIX Programmer's Manual CXREF(1POSIX)

 NAME

-cxref - generate a C-language program cross-reference table (DEVELOP-
+cxref -- generate a C-language program cross-reference table (DEVELOP-

 MENT)